-Using the Black-Scholes pricing model, the weighted average fair value of options granted during the year ended December 31, 2020 was estimated at \$408,711.
-This amount, net of estimated forfeitures, has been recognized as an expense in 2020, as the options vested immediately.
-The unvested, unamortized fair value balance of stock options granted at December 31, 2020 amounted to \$Nil.
+Using the Black-Scholes pricing model, the weighted average fair value of options granted in 2022 and 2021 was estimated at \$376,912 and \$1,342,069, respectively.
+These amounts, net of estimated forfeitures, have been recognized as an expenses in the years ended December 31, 2022 and December 31, 2021, respectively, as the options vested immediately.
+The unvested, unamortized fair value balance of stock options granted amounted to \$Nil at December 31, 2022.

-The following principal assumptions were used in applying the Black-Scholes option-pricing model for options granted in 2020:
+The following principal assumptions were used in applying the Black-Scholes option-pricing model for options granted in 2022 and 2021: